nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

 Using `${weasis.codebase.ext.url}` allows to keep the base URL abstract, so moving the package to another server won’t be a problem.
 Otherwise absolute URLs must be used.
 The default value of `${weasis.codebase.ext.url}` is `${weasis.codebase.url}-ext`.
 {{% /notice %}}

-- weasis-ext is the default web context when launching Weasis, using another web context requires to modify the property weasis.ext.url, it can be done by:
+- weasis-ext is the default web context when launching Weasis, using another web context requires modifying the property weasis.ext.url, it can be done by:

-    - changin the property in jnlp template in <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector#configuration-of-weasis-pacs-connector">weasis-pacs-connector configuration</a>.
+    - changing the property in jnlp template in <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector#configuration-of-weasis-pacs-connector">weasis-pacs-connector configuration</a>.

     ``` bash
      weasis.ext.url=${server.base.url}/weasis-newext
     ```
 {{% notice note %}}
-It is aslo possible to add the code base for plugins (cdb-ext) directly in the URL: `http://localhost:8080/weasis-pacs-connector/viewer?patientID=9702672&cdb-ext=http://localhost:8080/plugins/weasis-ext`
+It is also possible to add the code base for plugins (cdb-ext) directly in the URL: `http://localhost:8080/weasis-pacs-connector/viewer?patientID=9702672&cdb-ext=http://localhost:8080/plugins/weasis-ext`
 {{% /notice %}}